At the Mountains of Madness (Blackfeather album)

-At the Mountains of Madness is the debut album by Australian progressive rock group, Blackfeather.
+At the Mountains of Madness is the debut album by Australian rock band Blackfeather.
 It was released in April 1971 for the Infinity sub-label of Festival and was produced by Richard Batchens with the band's guitarist, John Robinson.
 At the Mountains of Madness peaked at No. 7 on the Go-Set Top 20 Albums chart.
 It provided the single, "Seasons of Change" in May 1971, which reached No. 15 on the Go-Set National Top 60 chart.

 Background

 At the Mountains of Madness is the debut album by Sydney-based progressive rock band, Blackfeather.
 They had formed in April 1970 by Neale Johns on lead vocals with ex-Dave Miller Set members, John Robinson on lead guitar, Leith Corbett on bass guitar and Mike McCormack on drums.
 Corbett and McCormack were replaced by Robert Fortescue on bass guitar and Alexander Kash on drums.
 The group were signed to Festival Records' newly founded progressive subsidiary, Infinity Records by its label boss, David Sinclair.
 Late in that year they began recording the album, with co-production by Robinson and Richard Batchens (the Cleves) at Festival Studios, Sydney.
 Robinson invited members of fellow Sydney rock group, Fraternity, John Bisset (keyboards) and Bon Scott (as Ronald Belford Scott on recorder, percussion), to contribute to the album.

 It was issued in April 1971 and by July, At the Mountains of Madness, had peaked at No. 7 on the Go-Set Top 20 Albums chart.
 On the retro-calculated Kent Music Report (1993) top 100 albums chart, it reached No. 14.
 The third track, "Seasons of Change Part 1", re-titled "Seasons of Change", was issued as the album's only single in May 1971 by label boss, Sinclair.
 This was against the wishes of Robinson and his friends in Fraternity – the latter had recorded their cover version of the song for a single, which was issued in March 1971.
 By that time, Fraternity had relocated to Adelaide and their rendition was appearing on the local radio charts, which prompted Sinclair to renege on his agreement with Robinson and Scott to not release Blackfeather's version.